BurntSushi/blog/content/post/bstr.md

 (**Note**: A similar problem exists with running regex or glob searches on file paths.
-You can [get the underlying bytes of a file path to search on Unix][unix-os-str-ext] without any additional cost, but on Windows, you're pretty much forced to pay some kind of cost because the internet WTF-8 representation used by `Path` is hidden.)
+You can [get the underlying bytes of a file path to search on Unix][unix-os-str-ext] without any additional cost, but on Windows, you're pretty much forced to pay some kind of cost because the internal WTF-8 representation used by `Path` is hidden.)

 These are all pretty bad choices.
 The last one in particular will force you to